 This is super convenient especially if you have a tight seating arrangement where the heater can directly reach everyone.
 Otherwise, we recommend a freestanding heater that radiates heat in different directions so everyone stays snug.

-You might also install a firepit — another great way to add some warmth and comfort to your patio.
+Bob Vila suggests to install a firepit– another great way to add some warmth and comfort to your patio.
 Lastly, a wood-burning, cast-iron fire pit in the shape of a charming lantern can really elevate the look of your patio.
 They’re stylish, romantic, and easy to use.
 However, if you’re sensitive to smoke, stick to electric styles.

 What lights should I put up?

-String lights are a guaranteed way to transform your patio into a fairy-tale scene.
+String lights are a guaranteed way to transform your patio into a fairy-tale scene, like HGTV shows.
 String them across the yard in various directions over your sitting area, or decorate a tree or other tall structure to make it a focal point.
 Mini globe lights in a yellow tone provide a warmer feel than white.

 Besides string lights, consider LED or candle-lit lanterns for a whole different vibe.
 Paper or metal-framed glass lanterns both look beautiful, though paper lanterns tend to be strung together like fairy lights.
 Scatter lanterns around your yard or line the path from your patio to the back door for an effortless look.